heraldolimajr/OntoAIAssessment/README.md

 ## Referência de origem dos objetivos de avaliação

+KALDARAS, Leonora; AKAEZE, Hope O.; RECKASE, Mark D. Developing valid assessments in the era of generative artificial intelligence.
+In: Frontiers in education.
+Frontiers Media SA, 2024. p.
+1399377.

-PAGE, Eric; MEYERS, Gretchen; KRAHE BILLINGS, Eve.
-Theory to practice: an assessment framework for generative AI. *Intersection: A Journal at the Intersection of Assessment and Learning*, v.
+PAGE, Eric; MEYERS, Gretchen; BILLINGS, Eve Krahe.
+Theory to Practice: A Framework for Generative AI.
+Intersection: A Journal at the Intersection of Assessment and Learning, v.
 5, n.
 4, p.
 114-126, 2024.
-Ver especialmente o Apêndice B, p.
-126.